 The longer a case sits without legal action, the more leverage shifts toward the insurance company.
 Filing your lawsuit on time protects your right to use evidence and keeps pressure on the trucking company to respond.

 When you are healing from a serious truck crash, keeping up with legal deadlines should not fall on your shoulders.
-Our Marietta 18-wheeler accident lawyer will manage every part of your case so you don’t risk missing your chance to file.
+Our Marietta 18-wheeler accident lawyers will manage every part of your case so you don’t risk missing your chance to file.

 - Investigate the crash and secure key evidence before it disappears